Hai4320/How-mobile-cross-platform-works/README.md

   - The Dart runtime to execute application logic.
   - Platform channels for native communication.

-=>  That why app flutter is heavy than native app.

 ### Render UI

-- Flutter doesn’t use native UI components; instead, it renders all components using Graphics Rendering (Skia/Impeller).
+- Flutter doesn’t use native UI components, instead it renders all components using Graphics Rendering (Skia/Impeller).
 - Until now Flutter is using Skia - an open source rendering engine developed by Google.
-Skia is designed to support high-speed 2D graphics rendering on multiple platforms, including Android, iOS, macOS, Windows, Linux, and even web browsers, but some feature isn't alway optimized for Flutter => Flutter need a new rendering engine that is Impeller.
+- Skia is designed to support high-speed 2D graphics rendering on multiple platforms, including Android, iOS, macOS, Windows, Linux, and even web browsers, but some feature isn't alway optimized for Flutter => => Flutter need a new rendering engine that is Impeller.
 - Impeller is a rendering optimization introduced by the Flutter team.
 Impeller is aimed at improving rendering performance, particularly on mobile devices.
 - Graphics Rendering (Skia/Impeller) is part of Flutter Engine.
 - How it work?

       Widget -> Widget Tree -> RenderObject -> Paint(Canvas + Impeller) -> Impeller + GPU -> Display.

-- Beside that flutter support platform views(AndroidView, UiKitView) come with performance trade-offs.
+- Android: Impeller supports both Vulkan and Open GL ES rendering on Android.
+Impeller will prefer rendering with Vulkan and fallback to OpenGL ES 2.0 for compatibility
+- Ios: Metal API

 ---

 ### Native UI